floscodes/rapid/README.md

 rapid new YOUR_APP_NAME
 ```

-Golang-rapid will create a new folder with your app’s source files:
+Golang-rapid will create a new project-folder with your app’s source files:

 * router.go   -   here you can set your http-paths and link them to a function that handles the request
 * handlers.go -   here you can define the functions that handle the requests